FACT 1: 95% of suicide terrorist attacks are targeted at occupying foreign militaries.

 How to Reduce the Terrorist Threat

 The data clearly indicate that increasing the degree of US military occupation in majority-Islamic countries, will only serve to increase the threat of terrorism.
 I’d never accuse the American public of being quick, but they do seem to learn over time.
-Half of Americans (50%) now believe that decreasing the U.S. military presence overseas would be the more effective policy, while just 31% say an increased presence would be more effective.
+Half of Americans (50%) in 2009 believed that decreasing the U.S. military presence overseas would be the more effective policy, while just 31% said an increased presence would be more effective.